Why preventing unintended pregnancy is critical

 4. United Nations Department of Economic and Social Affairs, 2015 United Nations Demographic Yearbook, 2016, Table 14, https://unstats.un.org/unsd/demographic-social/products/dyb/dybsets/2016.pdf.

 5. Sedgh G, Ashford LS and Hussain R, Unmet Need for Contraception in Developing Countries: Examining Women’s Reasons for Not Using a Method, New York: Guttmacher Institute, 2016, https://www.guttmacher.org/sites/default/files/report_pdf/unmet-need-for-contraception-in-developing-countries-report.pdf.

 6. Institute for Health Metrics and Evaluation, Global Health Data Exchange: GBD results tools, Percent of total deaths from maternal disorders to females aged 15–19, 2016, and distribution of 2016 deaths from maternal disorders by cause of death, 15–19-year-old females, by country, 2016, http://ghdx.healthdata.org/gbd-results-tool.

 *Includes Central Asia, Oceania (except Australia and New Zealand), Southeast Asia, Southern Asia and Western Asia.
 Excludes Eastern Asia, most of which is China.

-This report was made possible by grants from the Bill & Melinda Gates Foundation, Children’s Investment Fund Foundation, the Swedish International Development Cooperation Agency and the UK Government.
+This fact sheet was made possible by support to the Guttmacher Institute, including UK Aid from the UK Government and grants from the Bill & Melinda Gates Foundation, the Dutch Ministry of Foreign Affairs and The Children’s Investment Fund Foundation.
 The views expressed are those of the authors and do not necessarily reflect the positions and policies of the donors.